Will I Gain Fat If I Go Straight to Maintenance After a Diet?

 So what’s the best way to determine what your new maintenance is?

 You have a few options.
 The first is to use our TDEE calculator to get an idea of your new maintenance calories.
 Yes, this isn’t 100% accurate and it won’t consider alteration in NEAT or hormones.
 The downside to this option is that you may gain a little bit of fat in the process.
 Usually, it isn’t a huge amount.
-For those who have a low tolerance for fat gain, the Art of Reverse Dieting will guide you step-by-step on the reverse dieting protocols we use with our clients to keep the weight off.

 Other caveats to consider: